 Figure 1 shows the pathways to transmission and the actions required to block it.
-In the blue boxes are the upstream measures (isolation and social distancing) that aim to create physical distance between people and between people and potentially contaminated objects and surfaces.
+The vertical blue bar represents the upstream measures (isolation and social distancing) that aim to create physical distance between people and between people and potentially contaminated objects and surfaces.
 Isolation and social distancing are being defined in varying ways but in general isolation means maintaining a physical barrier or distance between a person (e.g. someone with extreme vulnerability) and all other people as well as potentially contaminated objects; social distancing means staying at home with one's family (if one has one) and only going out for essential journeys.
-To achieve social distancing, governments are closing shops and businesses and banning gatherings and movement outside of one's immediate environment.
+To achieve social distancing, governments have closed shops and businesses and banned gatherings and movement outside of one's immediate environment.
 These measures are having catastrophic effects on many people's lives, the global economy and societal infrastructure.